 We hear this question frequently and our standard response is; “What are the goals of your program?
 What are you trying to accomplish with your students, campers, etc.?”
 Spending some time pondering these questions will ultimately save you time and money.
 We can help you answer these questions and guide you more accurately as to what you need, to develop a successful adventure program.
 From a full challenge course to game bags to initiative props, we can make better recommendations and help you build a better program when we understand your program goals.
-[Link to Initial Program Questionnaire]
+[Program Development Questionnaire]

 Once you decide to move forward, we’d plan a site visit to assess possibilities.
 We like to send representatives from both our training and building departments on these visits, to get the most accurate information and therefore make the best recommendations to fit your needs and budget.

 Unfortunately, challenge courses like everything else have increased in cost over the years.
 We typically build in the range of $8,000 to $100,000.
 It has become pretty standard for programs that want a good size challenge course to build it in stages over a two to three year period.
 This helps with the budget and can even support a progression and sequencing of activities that are consistent with curriculum goals and objectives.
 But, go on to the next question – you may choose another route to achieve your goals.